libreMayk/maykBot/README.md

 ## Purpose

-The purpose of this bot is to provide information about the school, the school's events and the school's projects.
-For example, you can ask the bot about the school's events, it will respond with the most recent events.
-You can also ask for the food menu, it will return the menu.
-If you have any questions, feel free to ask us at [libremayk.fi](https://libremayk.fi). _`still in development`_
+The purpose of this bot is to provide information about the school like weather, info about buses and food menu.
+If you have any questions, feel free to open an issue!

 ## Usage and commands